BonJovi1/CS7641/index.md

 #### Results and Discussion
 The discovered clinical sub-populations will be presented along with their characterizing features.
 A review of medical literature will be conducted to contextualize these results with previous findings concerning cardiac disease.

+- Explain the data cleaning process
+- Data Preprocessing - PCA and feature selection
+- Supervised/unsupervised method used - KMeans/DBScan
+- Analysis using metrics

 ### Supervised Machine Learning to Detect and Classify Anti-Vaccine Tweets

 #### Introduction/Background